bordoley/reactive-js/packages/rx/docs/README.md

 ▪ **mapper**: *function*

-The pure function to apply each value.
+The map function to apply each value.
+Must be a pure function.

 ▸ (`data`: TA): *TB*